BillHertzing/BlazorExamples/README.md

 It configures ServiceStack behavior:
 -It instructs ServiceStack to respond to requests on the virtual path with a file name if the Request's URL matches a file name found in the virtualpath.
 It maps subdirectories of the physical path to subdirectories of the virtual path, and delivers files from these locations as well.
 -It instructs ServiceStack to respond to requests on the virtual path with a redirect to virtualpath/index.html, if the request on the virtual path does not match any file name.

+## ATAP.Utilities.ComputerInventory.Enumerations
+This assembly supplies enumerations that support objects that describe the components that make up computer systems.
+For this example, there are three enumerations.
+One has no attributes on its elements, one has just the [Description] attribute, and the third has both the [Description] and a custom attribute [SpecialDescription].
+For all of these enumerations, the string `generic` is used for the default enumeration value (integer value = 0).

+## ATAP.Utilities.Enumeration.Extensions
+This assembly supplies static extension methods for enumeration types.
+### public interface IAttribute<out T>
+This interface guarentees that any object implementing this interface has a Property `Value` having a getter that returns an object of type T
+### public static CustomAttributeType GetAttributeValue<CustomAttributeName, CustomAttributeType>(this Enum value)
+This static generic extension method returns a CustomAttribute's Value
+### public static string GetDescription(Enum value)
+This static extension method returns the [Description] attributes Value.
+### public static T ToEnum<T>(this string value, bool ignoreCase = true)
+This static extension method converts a string representing the name of an enumeration element to teh actual enumeration element.
+This only takes in the actual enum element name, it does NOT convert strings representing any attribute.
+By default it is case insensitive, but an optional method parameter can tell the method to enforce case-sensitive matching.